 Mike Murrell

 ReporterMike Murrell joined the WVPE family in August of 2024.
-Mike is in his second career in journalism and broadcasting, since retiring from the Army after 20 years of service.
+Mike is enjoying his second career in journalism and broadcasting, since retiring from the Army after 20 years of service.
 Mike is originally from Dayton, Ohio, but calls Elkhart his home.
 Mike has a master's degree in Military Science from the Air Force's War College, a bachelor's degree in broadcasting from Goshen College, and a bachelor's degree in history from Excelsior University.
 Mike is an avid Cincinnati Reds, Cincinnati Bengals, Arizona State Sun Devils, and Florida Panthers fan.
 He lives in Elkhart with his wife, Jen.
 Mike enjoys rooting on his favorite teams, traveling, and playing bass guitar.

 -